-An Interrogator may issue an ACK to a Tag in the open or secured states, causing the Tag to backscatter its PC, EPC, and CRC-16.
+An Interrogator may issue an ACK to a Tag in the open or secured states, causing the Tag to backscatter the reply shown in Table 6.14.

 Interrogator and Tag can communicate indefinitely in the open or secured states.
 The Interrogator may terminate the communications at any time by issuing a Query, QueryAdjust, QueryRep, or a NAK.
 The Tag's response to a Query, QueryAdjust, or QueryRep is described in 6.3.2.8.
 A NAK causes all Tags in the inventory round to return to arbitrate without changing their inventoried flag.